chiwa/spring-boot-4.1-features/modules/01-lazy-jdbc-connection-fetching/README.md

 ## Objective
 Demonstrate the benefits of Lazy JDBC Connection Fetching in Spring Boot 4.1.

-> **Note:** To simulate the upcoming native Spring Boot 4.1 behavior (`spring.datasource.connection-fetch: lazy`), this module employs a custom `LazyDataSourceConfig` that wraps the Hikari `DataSource` in a `LazyConnectionDataSourceProxy`.
-This perfectly mimics how the framework will delay acquiring physical connections until actual SQL execution.
+> [!WARNING]
+> **Important Note:**
+> This repository uses `LazyConnectionDataSourceProxy` to **simulate** the expected Lazy JDBC Connection Fetching behavior.
+The exact native Spring Boot 4.1 configuration should be verified against the official Spring Boot 4.1 documentation when upgrading.

 ## Purpose & Expectation
 In standard Spring applications, when a method is annotated with `@Transactional`, the underlying transaction manager immediately fetches a JDBC connection from the connection pool (like HikariCP), even before any database queries are actually executed.